New Arrivals + Restocks

 Known as the Sashimi knife, the blade of the Yanagiba is long with sharp edges to cleanly slice through fish, seafood, especially sashimi, in a single stroke.

-Some of the best Japanese kitchen tools that Kitchin Tools offer include the Usuba, Takobiki, Sujihiki, Petty, Paring, and Honesuki knives, as well as whetstones and Damascus steel kitchen knives, all available online in Singapore, and shippable worldwide.
+Some of the best Japanese kitchen knives that Kitchin Tools offer include the Usuba, Takobiki, Sujihiki, Petty, Paring, and Honesuki knives, as well as whetstones and Damascus carbon steel kitchen knives, all available online in Singapore, and shippable worldwide.

 SHOP THE BEST JAPANESE KITCHEN KNIVES & KITCHENWARE